dfkaye/simplegraph/README.md

 traversal
 ---------

+__[20 DEC 2013 ] API/DOC IN PROGRESS__

+The traversal API is not ideal, but has the virtue of being testable so far...

-Some graph child methods use procedural code (for-loops) rather than iterator functions in order to support IE6-8 -- and execute a little faster (iterators run just under an order of magnitude slower).
+Some graph child methods use procedural code (for-loops) rather than iterator functions in order to support IE6-8 - and to execute faster (iterators run just under an order of magnitude slower).

 The *resolve* (traversal) methods use visitor iteration methods internally.
 The pattern looks like this:

-    graphInstance.resolve
-      visitor
-        iteratorFunction
-      and/or
-        visitor.postProcessFunction
+    // pass visit function to the visitor method... var visitor = this.visitor(function visit(edge) {
+      // process this edge
+    });

+    // or define visit directly:
+    visitor.visit = function (edge) {
+      // process this edge
+    };

+    // define an optional post traversal processing method visitor.after = function (edge) {
+      // post-process this edge
+    };

+    // run it
+    this.resolve(visitor);

+    // inspect it
+    visitor.results.join('');
+    // etc.

 __resolve(visitor?)__